attack68/rateslib/docs/source/i_guide.rst

    defaults.spec["usd_irs"]

-We can value the IRS in its local currency (USD) by default, and see the generated cashflows.
+We can value the *IRS* with the *Curve* in its local currency (USD) by default, and see the generated cashflows.

 .. ipython:: python